Nisanisa7/Api-Ecommerce/README.md

 ## About The Project

+Blanja is an E-commerce website that focused on selling fashion related stuff.
+There's two role in this aplication.
+That's User and Seller, as custommer you can order the item you liked, and manage your profile.
+As seller you can manage your selling product, updating custommer order data, and manage your store profile.
+Blanja also has a feature to filter, search, and paginate product.
-Api Ecommerce is an api for webiste Ecommerce
+And this repository is an api for webiste Ecommerce

 ### Built With